Cost Segregation Study

 Deliver IRS-Compliant Final Report

-You receive a comprehensive, audit-proof report that provides your CPA with everything they need to claim your accelerated depreciation deductions.
+You receive a comprehensive, audit-proof report that provides your tax professional with everything they need to claim your accelerated depreciation deductions.

 The fee for a study is a small fraction of the tax savings it generates.
 We provide a fixed-fee quote after our initial feasibility analysis, so you know the ROI upfront.